xOx-Liy-Codez-XD-oXo/gzdoom/README.md

 ## How to build GZDoom

 To build GZDoom, please see the [wiki](https://zdoom.org/wiki/) and see the "Programmer's Corner" on the bottom-right corner of the page to build for your platform.

+Except when it says get the source from zdoom get it from me instead and instead of switching to the latest tag ur gonna wanna switch to the g4.14.2-i686 branch and compile that

 # Resources
 - https://zdoom.org/ - Home Page